longjianjiang/longjianjiang.github.io/_posts/2017-03-15-drizzling.md

 This is my first app about weather in app store 😄, so you know it's a simple one. but i want your gays can download on your phones to experience it, hope to enjoy to use!

-You can download in app store [here](https://itunes.apple.com/cn/app/drizzling/id1203140929?l=en&mt=8), thank you!
+You can download in app store [here](https://itunes.apple.com/cn/app/drizzling/id1203140929?l=en&mt=8)